eclipse-edc/docs/docs/developer/developer-handbook.md

 interesting, is it?
 Also, copying a local file from the provider to the consumer is not a very realistic scenario.

-Therefor in this chapter, we will use a slightly extended setup, where the data that the provider offers, is coming out of some private backend service, that is purportedly inaccessible to the consumer.
+Therefor in this chapter, we will use a slightly extended setup, where the data that the provider offers, is coming out of some "private backend" service, that is purportedly inaccessible to the consumer.
 The consumer then is given access to it through a proxy, and can obtain the data.
 We call this a "consumer-pull" transfer.

 Please be advised that the sample will use some concepts and terms we haven't discussed yet, such